Amalienborg Palace

 Related Tours

-Experience the grandeur of Denmark's beautiful capital city, Copenhagen, on this half-day walking tour of the city's highlights.
-On your private tour, you will:
+Experience the grandeur of Denmark's beautiful capital city, Copenhagen, a city that effortlessly blends rich history with modern charm, on this half-day walking tour of the city's highlights.

-• Begin outside the Royal Danish Theatre, pass Magasin du Nord, and explore the surroundings of Christiansborg Palace, the seat of the Danish Parliament, the Danish Prime Minister's Office, and the Supreme Court of Denmark.
+• Explore the surroundings of Christiansborg Palace, the seat of the Danish Parliament, the Danish Prime Minister's Office, and the Supreme Court of Denmark;

-• Walk by the beautiful Amalienborg palace complex, the winter residence of the royal family, and depending on the time of day watch the spectacle of the Changing of the Guard.
+• Pass by the beautiful Amalienborg Palace, the winter residence of the Royal Family, and depending on the time of the day watch the spectacle of the Changing of the Guard;

-• Pass by the famous pub The Dubliner, and stroll through the historic Gråbrødretorv Square, which was the home of Christian IV’s favourite daughter.
+• Stroll through the historic Gråbrødretorv Square, which was the home of Christian IV’s favourite daughter;

-• Stop at Copenhagen’s most spectacular view atop the 17th century Round Tower, the oldest astronomical observatory in Europe.
+• Pass by Copenhagen’s 17th-century Round Tower, the oldest astronomical observatory in Europe;

-• See the former barracks at Nyboders Mindestuer that was designed to be the home of Danish sailors and their families.
+• See the former barracks at Nyboder historical neighbourhood, designed to be the home of Danish sailors and their families;

-• End the tour at the charming Nyhavn neighbourhood with its pastel-coloured merchant's houses that line the canals, and learn about the astonishing history of the Jewish community in Copenhagen during WWII as you stroll along the waterfront.
+• End the tour at the charming Nyhavn, with its pastel-coloured merchant's houses that line the canals, and learn about the astonishing history of the Jewish community in Copenhagen during WWII as you stroll along the waterfront.

 Copenhagen, a former humble fishing village, became the magnificent capital of Denmark in the 15th century.
 Copenhagen is steeped in history and is home to one of the oldest royal families in the world –spanning back to the Vikings.
 It is a city of majestic palaces and cobblestone streets, with stunning views toward the sea and a certain iconic statue of the Little Mermaid.